Unbewohnte/ACASbot/README.md

 ### ollama model

-Any model that can work in assistant mode and understands the required language (currently - only Russian) will do.
+Any model that can work in assistant mode and understands the required language will do.

 Example: ollama pull bambucha/saiga-llama3:latest